Client Relationships Guide: 13 Ways to Build Strong Relationships with Clients

 One of the best ways to help build strong client relationships is to develop a reputation as an independent professional who delivers exceptional results.
 Make sure that you don’t oversell yourself and promise unrealistic results.
 By setting reasonable expectations, you give yourself the opportunity to completely impress the client with the final project and position yourself as someone they would like to continue to work with.

-7. Understand Your Client’s Goals
+7. Understand Your Client’s Goals, both Macro and Micro

 To succeed, you’ll need to understand your client on both a micro and macro level.
 On the micro level, you’ll want to understand the goals and objectives for the project at hand.
-But on the macro level, you’ll want to understand how this project fits into the organization as a whole, as well as any key details about the client’s culture that might help you in your engagement.
+On the macro level, you’ll want to understand how this project fits into the organization as a whole, as well as any key details about the client’s culture that might help you in your engagement.
 The ability to understand your client’s goals will help to build a relationship of trust and mutual respect.

 Read: 10 Ways to Wow Your Clients